ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/keys/index.md

 - Validator **private** key
 - Validator **public** key

-The purpose of the validator private key is to actively sign on-chain operations such as block proposals and attestations.
-Therefore these keys have to be held in a hot wallet.
+The purpose of the validator private key is to sign on-chain operations such as block proposals and attestations.
+Because of this, these keys must be held in a hot wallet.

 This flexibility has the advantage of moving validator signing keys very quickly from one device to another, however, if they have gotten lost or stolen, a thief may be able to **act maliciously** in a few ways: